Beaulieu Road railway station

 Beaulieu Road railway station is located at the point where the South West Main Line from London Waterloo to Weymouth crosses the B3056 road from Beaulieu to Lyndhurst in Hampshire, England.
 It is 88 mi 6 chain down the line from Waterloo.
 Beaulieu Road is the least-used station in Hampshire, according to the official passenger statistics.

+There is a PERTIS machine on platform 1 where customers can purchase a Permit to Travel.

 History

 Opened by the Southampton and Dorchester Railway (S&DR) on 1 June 1847, as it was the closest point to nearby Beaulieu and Hythe from the main line.

 The station was closed by the London and South Western Railway (which had absorbed the S&DR in 1848) on 1 March 1860, and reopened on 1 November 1895.
-It was destaffed in the early 1960s.
+It was destaffed in 1964.